 If you’re looking for Portugal quotes, then you’ve come to the right place.

 Portugal is one of the most beautiful and underrated countries in Europe.
-It often gets forgotten due to its location and the proximity of its much larger neighbour Spain.
+It often gets forgotten due to its location and the proximity to its much larger neighbour Spain.

 However, as these quotes about Portugal will testify, the country has a lot to offer.
 From stunning cities such as Lisbon and Porto to the incredible beaches of the Algarve, Portugal has culture and scenery everywhere you go.